Quispamsis New Brunswick residential neighbourhood in the Kennebecasis Valley

 New Construction Home Inspection in Quispamsis

 I conduct new construction inspections throughout Quispamsis before your builder's warranty period begins.
-This winter inspection captures the home during a critical phase when cold weather performance becomes visible.
+This captures the home during a critical phase when cold weather performance becomes visible.
 New construction inspections allow me to document installation quality, building envelope details, and system performance while everything is still accessible.
 I inspect new builds year-round in Quispamsis and the KV Corridor, providing thorough documentation of your new home before you take possession.

 Common Issues in Quispamsis Homes

-Even with newer construction, specific regional factors lead to recurring inspection findings:
+Even with newer construction, specific regional factors lead to recurring inspection findings.

 Radon Gas Accumulation